 Nutrition (2 tbsp): 90 calories, 6 g fat (1 g saturated), 390 mg sodium, 9 g carbs, 0 g fiber, 8 g sugar, 0 g protein

 Along with a high sodium count, this dressing contains 8 grams of sugar and color dyes.
-In fact, Canadian researchers found Red 40, found in this dressing, to be contaminated with known carcinogens (substances capable of causing cancer).
+In fact, a study in Environmental Health Perspectives found Red 40, found in this dressing, to be contaminated with known carcinogens (substances capable of causing cancer).

 Nutrition (2 tbsp): 120 calories, 13 g fat (2 g saturated), 300 mg sodium, 2 g carbs, 0 g fiber, 1 g sugar, 0 g protein

 If you're an avid Eat This fan, you know that cayenne pepper can increase your body temp., boost your metabolism and even prevent overeating.
 However, its waist-whittling effects are canceled out by the sodium and fat content in this dressing.
 Not to mention it contains soy lecithin, which is commonly associated with bloating, diarrhea, mild skin rashes, nausea, and stomach pain.